 Injection molder certifications that include IATF 16949:2016 demonstrates a molder’s proven excellence in engineering, manufacturing, continuous improvement, and customer relationships.
 Kaysun holds the IATF 16949:2016 certification, has held previous ISO/TS automotive certifications, and pairs its commitment to these industry standards with a deep understanding of what impacts the performance and quality of automotive injection molding.

-Scientific Molding Certifications
+2. Scientific Molding Certifications

-Environmental and Social Responsibility Certifications
+3. Environmental and Social Responsibility Certifications

 For suppliers that want to streamline the vendor approval process by pursuing ISO certifications in these areas, the following are available: